APMs reconciliation to IFRS figures, ESMA Guidelines para 26

 Non-IFRS financial measures

-(part of Management’s review – not audited)
+(part of the Management review – not audited)

 In the Annual Report, Novo Nordisk discloses certain financial measures of the Group’s financial performance, financial position and cash flows that reflect adjustments to the most directly comparable measures calculated and presented in accordance with IFRS.
 These non-IFRS financial measures may not be defined and calculated by other companies in the same manner, and may therefore not be comparable.